Black Friday Shopping Safety Tips

 Black Friday is typically the largest and most anticipated sale day of the year!
 How did this tradition start?
 There are two widely accepted origin tales surrounding Black Friday:

 - In the past, retailers who spent most of the year in debt — aka “in the red” — would often catch up with holiday sales on the Friday following Thanksgiving.
 Because they finally earned a profit, these sellers would now be “in the black!”
-Considering that shoppers spent a whopping 6.22 billion dollars on Black Friday in 2018, this explanation is totally believable.
+Considering that the average holiday shopper plans to spend nearly $1,000 on holiday gifts1 in 2021, this explanation is totally believable.

 - Picture this: 1950s Philadelphia, the streets mobbed with retail customers on the day after Thanksgiving.
 Legend has it that local cops nicknamed the day Black Friday because they were always forced to work overtime — a total bummer when you’d rather be home eating leftover turkey!

 Regardless of the day’s origins, it wasn’t until the 1980s when clever retailers turned Black Friday into a must-do event.
 Cyber Monday was popularized by online shops a couple of decades later and it really took off.
-Retailers earned 7.9 billion dollars on Cyber Monday in 2018, making it the biggest shopping day in online history!
+Adobe even forecasted a record-breaking $207 billion sales day on Cyber Monday 2021!2

 Shop Smart, Stay Safe

 Are you ready for the rush?
 Armed with a plan and some careful budgeting, Black Friday is a great time to get some (or all!) of your holiday shopping done without breaking the bank.

 Before you whip out your card and start charging, here are a few important credit card safety tips to remember: